Understanding user needs

 - How you can better meet the users' needs and improve the user experience

 Your research findings will then allow you to test and validate possible solutions with prototypes.

-- During Alpha you will define users and their needs, and an agreed minimum viable product (MVP)
+- During the Alpha phase you will define users and their needs, and an agreed minimum viable product (MVP)

-- During Beta, research will influence changes to the service based on usability testing
+- During the Beta phase, research will influence changes to the service based on usability testing

 - Data from research and testing will also help you understand which parts of the task users are finding difficult.
 This helps you revisit the design to reduce friction and increase success for users.

 As you progress through the agile delivery process, confirm and refine user needs.

 Prioritise your user needs by focusing on what's most important for your users so you don't create an unmanageable list of user needs.

 Remember to plan and budget for continually testing the system.
 You also need to know how you will measure and monitor your service to ensure it continues to serve its users well.